navikt/eessi-pensjon-saksbehandling-ui/README.md

 `package.json` is the file where project dependencies (and dev dependencies) are listed.

 `package-lock.json` is the file that locks dependency versions into this project's version.

+In the end, you should see a npm summary output with all dependency packages installed, and an audit report.

+## AUDIT

+This step is optional and not necessary if you are planning to do only local development.

+If you are planning to do a production build, it is recommended to run npm audit to check if all 3rd party dependencies have no vulnerabilities.

+To run the audit, do:

+    npm audit

+Ideally it should output:

+    found 0 vulnerabilities

+If vulnerabilites are found, run:

+    npm audit fix

+If the vulnerabilities can't be fixed, npm lists them and tells the user to solve them manually.

+This happens when the other libraries depend on a (now vulnerable) dependency version, but the library author hasn't updated it yet.

+To circumvent that, we can force npm to ignore that specified (and vulnerable) version and install instead a different version.

+To do that, check `package.json` for a `resolutions` key and add the dependency package.
+For example:

+     "resolutions": {
+         "acorn": "^7.1.1",
+         "minimist": "1.2.3",
+         "extend": "3.0.2",
+         "cryptiles": "4.1.2"
+     }

+Is telling npm to install the 3.0.2 version of the `extend` library, even if somewhere in the `package-lock.json` there is a dependency that requires a difference version.

+To Perform these overrides, run:

+    npm run npx

 ## TEST